 Qualitative user research is a direct assessment of behavior based on observation.
 It’s about understanding people’s beliefs and practices on their terms.
 It can involve several different methods including contextual observation, ethnographic studies, interviews, field studies, and moderated usability tests.

-Jakob Nielsen of the Nielsen Norman Group feels that it in the case of UX research, it is better to emphasize insights (qualitative research), and that although quant has some advantages, qualitative research breaks down complicated information so it’s easy to understand, and overall delivers better results more cost effectively—in other words, it is much cheaper to find and fix problems during the design phase before you start to build.
+Jakob Nielsen of the Nielsen Norman Group feels that in the case of UX research, it is better to emphasize insights (qualitative research) and that although quant has some advantages, qualitative research breaks down complicated information so it’s easy to understand, and overall delivers better results more cost effectively—in other words, it is much cheaper to find and fix problems during the design phase before you start to build.
 Often the most important information is not quantifiable, and he goes on to suggest that “quantitative studies are often too narrow to be useful and are sometimes directly misleading.”

 Not everything that can be counted counts, and not everything that counts can be counted.William Bruce Cameron

 Design research is not typical of traditional science with ethnography being its closest equivalent—effective usability is contextual and depends on a broad understanding of human behavior if it is going to work.

 Nevertheless, the types of user research you can or should perform will depend on the type of site, system or app you are developing, your timeline, and your environment.